NovaBro/MNIST-Neural-Network/README.md

 There are definitely things that can be done to increase speed and accuracy of the neural network, and I am still studing how to do these things.

 Through this project, I self taught python, numpy, gradient descent, directional derivatives, activation functions, and neural network performance.

+I also learned a lot from 3Blue1Browns Neural Network Playlist to make this project.